hellohaptik/docs_haptik/docs/bot-builder/basic/testing-introduction.md

 ## Functional testing

-All the integrated APIs should go through testing phase to ensure their proper functioning.
+All the conversational flows should go through testing phase to ensure their proper functioning.
 If the APIs start to fail on production, the bot gives bot break responses.

 We have prepared a quick guide containing all the checkpoints that needs to be assessed before taking the bot to production.
 To read the guide, click [**here**](https://docs.haptik.ai/bot-builder/basic/qa-best-practices).